You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 aLUPKYNIS is indicated in combination with MMF and steroids for the treatment of adult patients with active LN.1

-BID=twice daily; eGFR=estimated glomerular filtration rate; FDA=Food and Drug Administration; MMF=mycophenolate mofetil.
+BID=twice daily; eGFR=estimated glomerular filtration rate; LN=lupus nephritis; MMF=mycophenolate mofetil.

 Connect with an Aurinia representative.